Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 #### subject
 Type: _string_

-The subject of the subject of the email
+The subject of the subject of the email.

 #### recipients
 Type: _List of [RecipientExt](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Models/RecipientExt.cs)_

-A list containing one or more recipient objects, each representing a recipient with an email address
+A list containing one or more recipient objects, each representing a recipient with an email address.

 ### Optional order request properties